 The Health degree provides students the opportunity to prepare for health careers in city, county, state and national government health agencies; corporate wellness programs; and voluntary health agencies.
 The degree requires both academic coursework and practical experience via an internship and helps to prepare students for admission to graduate programs in public health and health promotion.
 Students interested in pursuing a major or minor in Health are required to consult with the Advising and Certification Center of the College of Education and Human Development.

-Students pursuing a Bachelor of Science degree in Kinesiology will select a concentration in athletic medicine, exercise science and wellness, or physical education.
+Students pursuing a Bachelor of Science degree in Kinesiology will select a concentration in athletic medicine, exercise science or physical education.
 Students with a concentration in athletic medicine are prepared to pursue careers in athletic training, physical therapy, or occupational therapy.
 Physical and/or occupational therapy licensure requires additional academic training in an accredited graduate program.
 Students interested in pursuing licensure in athletic training must apply and be accepted into the athletic training program at UTSA.
-Students with a concentration in exercise science and wellness are trained for careers in exercise physiology, clinical exercise, and fitness programming in corporate, commercial, and public settings.
+Students with a concentration in exercise science are trained for careers in exercise physiology, clinical exercise, and fitness programming in corporate, commercial, and public settings.
 Graduates of this concentration are prepared for professional certifications in fitness and exercise physiology.
 The physical education concentration provides students the academic and professional experience as required by the State Board for Educator Certification.
 To be certified as a teacher by the State of Texas, a student must complete his or her coursework, have practical teaching experience (student teaching), and pass the Texas Examinations of Educator Standards (TExES).
 The graduate of this program will then be certified to teach physical education in grades pre-kindergarten–12.

 Selection of honors designation is based on the student’s academic performance and recommendation by the faculty of the student’s major discipline.
 To be eligible for the program, students must have a minimum overall grade point average of 3.0 at UTSA and a minimum grade point average of 3.5 in their major at UTSA.
 The minimum grade point averages must be maintained for students to receive the approval of the Department Honors Committee and the discipline faculty.
 Students applying for Department Honors are expected to enroll in the appropriate honors thesis course during their final two semesters.
 The completed thesis must be approved by the supervising faculty sponsor and another departmental faculty member.
 Students interested in this program should contact their professors for additional information.